drBenway/pixi-vn-wiki/start/canvas-tickers-functions.md

 When the animation has a goal to reach, such as a destination, we sometimes need the animation to reach the goal before the current step ends.

-To do this, you can use the `canvas.tickerMustBeCompletedBeforeNextStep` function.
+To do this, you can use the `canvas.completeTickerOnStepEnd` function.
 This function receives the following parameters:

 * `step`: The step that the ticker must be completed before the next step.
 It receives an object with the following properties:
   * `id`: The id of the step.